HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Conclusion

 \section{Conclusion}

 We present a hybrid surface--volume representation that combines the best of surface and volume-based rendering into a single model.
-We achieve state-of-the-art quality across several datasets while maintaining real-time framerates at VR resolutions.
+We achieve state-of-the-art quality across several datasets while maintaining real-time frame rates at VR resolutions.
 Although we push the performance frontier of raymarching approaches, a significant speed gap remains next to splatting-based approaches \cite{KerblKLD2023}.
-Combining the advantages of our surface--volume representation with these methods is a valuable next step.
+Combining the advantages of our surface--volume representation with these methods would be a valuable next step.

 {

 }

 \maketitlesupplementary